-Welcome to the NauticEd Sailing School FREE Sailing Course on Basic Sail Trim
+Welcome to NauticEd's FREE Basic Sail Trim online sailing course

 We guarantee both your satisfaction AND Lifetime access to any sailing course you buy from us

-Whether you're learning to sail, or you're an advanced sailor, take this free mini course now - it will take you about 30 minutes to get through the material, I guarantee you'll learn something.
-The basic concepts of sail trim are explained using multimedia interactive html5 animation technology, meaning you'll have various trim controls at your mouse tip and you'll be watching wind effects right in front of your eyes on your computer screen.
+Whether you're learning to sail or an advanced sailor, take this free course now - it will take you about 3 hours to get through the material, and I guarantee you'll learn something.
+The basic concepts of sail trim are explained using multimedia interactive HTML5 animation technology, meaning you'll have various trim controls at your mouse tip and you'll be watching wind effects right in front of your eyes on your computer screen.

 This is an ONLINE course and test viewable in your browser window.